Tim Horrigan's NASCAR Page

 Traditionally, there are two Nascar weekends per year at Loudon, one in June or July (generically known as the New England 300, currently sponsored by Lenox/Irwin Industrial Tools, which is a division of the same conglomerate which makes Rubbermaid and Sharpie products.) and one in mid-September (generically known as the New Hampshire 300, currently sponsored by Sylvania.)

 The July race in recent years marked the beginning of the second half of the season, being the the 19th of 36 points races, taking place on the second or third Sunday after the Fourth of July.
 In 2007, the race was moved up to the Sunday before July Fourth, i.e., July 1, 2007.
 This made it the 17th points race of the season, i.e., the beginning of the so-called 10-race "Race to the Chase" series.
-The schedule change was fortunate since there is now a Busch Series race in early August in Montréal, which is not far from Loudon.
-The month-long interval leaves a little extra time for Quebecois fans (who are très fanatical) to rest up between events and save up a few more loonies and twonies to buy more hats and T-shirts.
+The schedule change was fortunate since there is now an August Busch Series race in Montréal, which is not far from Loudon.
+The interval leaves a little extra time for Quebecois fans (who are très fanatical) to rest up between events and save up a few more loonies and twonies to buy more hats and T-shirts.

-The Sylvania 300 (Sunday, September 19, 2010)
+The Sylvania 300 (Sunday, September 22, 2013)

 Loudon is a rural community in central New Hampshire, about 8 miles north of the state capital of Concord, and 15 miles south of Laconia.
 The official PR materials say that the track is an hour north of Boston.
 You would have to drive like Kurt Busch to make the trip in an hour, but Boston is not very far away.
 Fans come from all six New England states, Quebec, Atlantic Canada, Upstate New York, and even from the New York City area.